Boettcher Center West, 2050 E. Iliff Ave. Denver, CO 80208

 Goetz, A. R. (2011).
 Investment in Transport Infrastrucutre and Economic Devlopment: Recent Debates in the United States.
 Oxford, UK: Transport Studies Unit, School of Geography and the Environment, Oxford University.

 Goetz, A. R., & Perl, A. (2016).
-Getting up to speed: Assessing the Usable Knowledge from Global High Speed Rail Experience for the United States.
-International Geographical Congress.
+Getting up to speed: Assessing the Usable Knowledge from Global High Speed Rail Experience for the U. International Geographical Congress.
 Beijing, China: International Geographical Union.

 Goetz, A. R. (2007).
 Bridging the Qualitative-Quantitative Divide in Transport Geography.
 Buenos Aires, Argentina: Institute of Geography, University of Buenos Aires.